jayeayala/project2/README.md

-# Project 2 REFramework
+# Project 2: REFramework

-# P2 APARTO Bot Automation

 # APARTO BOT
-- APARTO is a functional unattended robot used to search multiple rental websites based on customer parameters and place all matching rental properties into one convenient spreadsheet and email it to the customer.
+APARTO is a functional unattended robot used to search multiple rental websites based on customer parameters and place all matching rental properties into one convenient spreadsheet and email it to the customer.
 ---

 # Technologies Used